c4tom/DreamDevBox/docs/autostart/custom-scripts-globally.rst

 ----

 The scripts will be executed by the PHP container during initial startup.
-Whenever you change your scripts, ensure to restart the Devilbox.
+Whenever you change your scripts, ensure to restart the DreamDevBox.

 How
 ---